-Spatial Scientist
+Spatial Scientist, University of Tasmania

 Not liking science has never really been an option for me because my father was a science teacher and I grew up listening to exciting stories about the many crazy things people had done in the name of science.
 These stories usually involved fire or some form of wild animal!